simetnicbr/kuick/README.md

 ## Status

-This project is still in very early development, and currently only supports a few k8s API objects (tested on v1.17.17).
-As such, it may outright not work on your Kuberentes cluster.
+This project is still in very early development, and currently only supports listing a few k8s API objects (tested on v1.17.17).
+As such, it may outright not work on your Kuberentes cluster or for your use cases.
 Pull requests and testing are welcome!

 ## Installation